abdullah-ch/Git-Cheat-Sheet/README.md

 ### Changes from the Main remote are pulled Locally
 `git push origin`
 ### Changes are pushed to the Forked Remote Repo !
-# Get Information about Your Commits
+# 4-> Get Information about Your Commits
 `git log --pretty=oneline`
+# 5-> Move to Your Desired Commit or Branch
+`git checkout hash/branch`